lucas-burdell/StudentApp/README.md

 This is an application to help Blackburn students by organizing various sources of information relevant to students.

 ## This application aims to:
 1. Make the announcements more accessible.
 Ex.
-Students could sort announcements by category and they could be uploaded as they come rather than once a day.
+Students can sort announcements by category, and are sorted by day rather than by time sent.
 2. Load a transcript and show the majors and minors a student has credit towards.
 3. Show all of the clubs on campus with meeting times and members listed with a link to join.
 4. Automatically fill google calendar with class information retrieved from the portal.